 Besides the American style and the International style dances there are many more dances that we teach students for social or competition activities.

-See our list
+See our expandable list below!

 The Foxtrot remains the most popular social dance in the world today.
 The dance originated in 1913 when a vaudeville performer by the name of Harry Fox performed a little “trot” which appealed to the social dance teachers in New York and thus the Foxtrot was born.
 Little did Harry Fox realize that his trotting on a New York stage in 1913 would become an overnight success.
 The Foxtrot is the foundation for many of the social dances that followed.
 It is enjoyed by all age groups for its ease of movement and smooth style.
 Foxtrot music is played by most social dance orchestras and is one of the easiest dances to learn in the American Style.
 The International Foxtrot is one of the most deceiving dances as it looks very easy, but is one of the most difficult dances to do well.
 Foxtrot is part of both International and American Style Syllabii.